7 Healthy Winter Foods That Will Keep You Warm

 Dates are rich sources of iron, protein, calcium and plenty of other vitamins which are essential to maintain good health and immunity.
 As winters are infamous for a range of illnesses, adding dates to your daily routine will surely help!

-Almonds and walnuts are the best winter foods that will keep your nervous system healthy during the winters, boosts insulin sensitivity, and promotes a healthy heart due to high content of vitamin E and omega fats.
+Almonds and walnuts are the best winter foods that will keep your nervous system healthy during the winters, maintain normal blood sugar levels, and promotes a healthy heart due to high content of vitamin E and omega fats.

 More than being just a comfortable breakfast food, oats contain nutrients that are important for the winter, like zinc which boosts immunity and soluble fibers which are important for a healthy heart, better digestion and bowel movements.
 Winters make us more susceptible to constipation due to reduced water intake, so a warm oat-porridge shall help relieve or prevent this!